OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 Then build the bpf file with `make` and install it in the expected place.

-On Suricata configuration side, this is rather simple as you need to activate hardware mode and the `no-percpu-hash` option in the `af-packet` configuration of the interface ::
+On Suricata configuration side, this is rather simple as you need to activate hardware mode and the `use-percpu-hash` option in the `af-packet` configuration of the interface ::

     xdp-mode: hw
-    no-percpu-hash: true
+    use-percpu-hash: no

 The load  balancing will be done on IP pairs inside the eBPF code, so using `cluster_qm` as cluster type is a good idea ::